southgateai/academic-hugo/content/authors/andy/_index.md

 highlight_name: true
 ---

-Andy Southgate works tirelessly to combat the threat of superintelligent AI.
+Andy Southgate works to combat the threat of superintelligent AI.
+Originating from the cybersecurity industry, the focus of his interest is the intersection and co-evolution of artificial intelligence and cyber defence.